seananderson/seananderson.ca/index.md

 <img src="images/sean_anderson_400x568.jpg" alt="Sean C. Anderson" width="200" height="284" class="headshot"/>

 I'm a Ph.D.
-Candidate and Fulbright Scholar in quantitative ecology at [Simon Fraser University][sfu] in the [Earth to Oceans group][earth2ocean].
+Candidate and Fulbright Scholar in quantitative ecology at [Simon Fraser University][sfu] in the [Earth to Oceans group][earth2ocean], Vancouver, Canada.
 I want to figure out how we can use tools from financial portfolio management to create stable and productive ecosystems.
 I also [work on topics](/cv.html#publications) ranging from species extinction risk to predator-prey-environment interactions to fisheries stock assessment.

 I [teach workshops](/cv.html#teaching) on data visualization and manipulation for scientists.
 I also develop a number of R packages.
 With collaborators, I'm developing packages to run fisheries simulations with [Stock Synthesis][nefsc] software ([ss3sim]), measure ecological portfolio effects ([ecofolio]), simulate salmon metapopulation portfolios (metafolio), and perform meta-analysis that is robust to correlated effect sizes ([robustmeta]).